eoda-macs401/earth_ocean_data_analysis/Pages/.ipynb_checkpoints/installing_jupyterlab-checkpoint.md

 # Installing JupyterLab
 ## Installation instructions for Anaconda (or miniConda) on your machine:
-## MACS497 (MACS401)
+## MACS401

 *Content modified from Greg Waite’s 2019 Cider workshop:*
 This document outlines instructions for installing Anaconda package manager for Python 3.
 Use this document to help you get started if you’re using your personal machine for class work.
-If you would prefer to use a University Computer Lab computer (in MH031), you should not need to do any installation, as long as Jupyter Lab has been installed.
+If you would prefer to use a University laptop available in IS410, that is also an option, and installation should be simular to what is outlined below for Windows installation.

 ## Step 1 – Make some choices and install: